yell for the bell

-- Stand in front of a child and chant, “Tell, tell, what rhymes with bell?”
+- Pick a child to start the game, and invite the children to say, “Tell, tell, what rhymes with bell?”

-- Help the child think of a rhyming word then let him or her ring the bell.
+- Help the child who has the bell think of a rhyming word to say, then let him or her ring the bell.

 SEEL At Home

-Recognize and produce words that rhyme with bell.
+Recognize and produce words that rhyme with yell.